brollin/speak-the-spire-talon/README.md

 ## Installation

-There five different elements that you will need to install to get Say the Spire up and running.
+There five different elements that you will need to install to get Speak the Spire up and running.
 What could go wrong?

 1. Talon Voice software: free, amazing speech engine and Python-based framework
 1. talonhub/community: set of voice command scripts written by the community
-1. brollin/say-the-spire-talon: (this repo) Say the Spire Talon voice commands
+1. brollin/say-the-spire-talon: (this repo) Speak the Spire Talon voice commands
 1. Slay the Spire, installed via Steam
-1. Say the Spire Mod, and the mods it depends on
+1. Speak the Spire Mod, and the mods it depends on

 The first two will be familiar to prior Talon users.
 There isn't anything special about step (3) besides putting this repository inside your Talon user